yuanjunyi/car/p5-vehicle-detection/writeup.md

 So I decided to collect more not car training data.
 I extracted the frames that the model made wrong predictions and run a script named `extract.py` to extract the subimages.
 Then I added these images to the training set.
 Unfortunatly all the effort of increasing the training set didn't pay off.
 After discussing with my mentor, I decided to focus on the pipeline to filter the false positive detection.

 The final implementation of the pipeline used a buffer to keep the detection of 5 continus frames.
 A heatmap is built using 5 frames's detection and a larger threshold is applied on the accumulated heatmap.
-This method filtered the false positive detection to some extend.
+This method filtered the false positive detection to some extent.